-The Colour Curves properties presents a 4x4 grid.
+The Colour Curves properties presents a 4 x 4 grid, and a 12 x 18 grid when zoomed out.
 Since the Input and Output values are separated within a range of 0 and 1, which 0 represents 0% and 1 represents 100%, each line of the grid represents a graduation of 25%.
+When zoomed out, the range for output values is between -1 and 2, so each line of the grid will represent a graduation of 8%.

-By moving the control points and handles of the diagonal line that goes through the 4x4 grid, you can modify the curve and create a more progressive setup.
+By moving the control points and handles of the diagonal line that goes through the grid, you can modify the curve and create a more progressive setup.
 But the main distinction between the Colour Curves node and the Colour Levels node is the possibility to add more control point to the curve, which lets you create a more complex setup that gives you more control over the image.

 Parameter Description Enable/Disable Allows you to enable or disable the node.
 When disabled, a node has no visible effect on the rendered image, nor on the preview in the Camera, Perspective, Side, and Top views.
 Colour Swatch Sets the colour of the layer in the Timeline view and of the node in the Node view.
 Name Allows you to change the name given to the node.
-Channels Lets you select which channel you want to modify: • RGB: Lets you modify every colour channel (red, green and blue) at the same time with a
+Channels Lets you select which channel you want to modify: